adithya-menon-r/PDF-Toolkit/README.md

 ```

 All test files are located in the `tests/` directory and are automatically discovered by `pytest`.

-## Cross Platform Support
-**PDFwerks** has been locally tested on `Windows` and `Ubuntu (WSL 2)`, so it’s solid on those platforms.
-The Continuous Integration tests run on `Windows`, `macOS`, and `Ubuntu` covering the core features to ensure it works well across all major OSes.
-Please feel free to reach out if you face any issues!

 ## License
 PDFwerks is licensed under the [MIT LICENSE](LICENSE)